ros2/ros2_documentation/source/ROS-Framework/interfaces/topics/Understanding-ROS2-Topics/Understanding-ROS2-Topics.rst

     geometry_msgs/msg/Twist

-Use the ``find`` command to output the available topics based on the message type:
+To list topics with this message type, run:

 .. code-block:: console